What Is Water Ingress? Signs, Causes & Treatment

 - Unsightly water damage on inside & outside property

 Given the repercussions of repeated water ingress, our damp specialists at Advanced Damp would always recommend identifying the troublesome areas in your building.
 Then, contact our specialist damp contractors to do the professional survey and find the source of water ingress.
-Finally, we will evaluate the damage that has been caused and discuss the possible solutions to prevent moisture ingress and penetrating dampness from causing any further damage to your property.
+Finally, we will evaluate the damage that has been caused and discuss the possible solutions to prevent moisture ingress and penetrating damp from causing any further damage to your property.

 Common Causes of Water Ingress in a cellar or basement